-Joanna has an undergraduate degree in Politics, Philosophy and Economics (PPE) from Oxford University.
-She has a Masters, with Honours, in International Relations from the School of Advanced International Studies (SAIS), Johns Hopkins University, USA.
+Joanna has a degree in Politics, Philosophy and Economics (PPE) from Oxford University and a Masters, with Honours, in International Relations from the School of Advanced International Studies (SAIS), Johns Hopkins University, USA.
 Joanna gained Distinction in the Graduate Diploma in Law in 2010.
 She was awarded The Denise Pannick Award and the Churchill Scholarship by The Honourable Society of Gray’s Inn, a Phoenicia scholarship by the Bar European Group and a Pegasus Scholarship by the Pegasus Scholarship Trust.

 English (native) and French (proficient).